 How to choose the best over-ear headphones for you

-Sound quality is clearly important.
+Sound quality: This is clearly important.
 You can read more about how we test this below, but you should consider whether you’d prefer a balanced sound or once that favors a particular part of the frequency spectrum — electronic fans might prefer heavy bass, for example.
 That said, several over-ear headphones have mobile apps that let you tweak the EQ to your liking.

 Battery life: Think about how much battery life you’ll need as well.
 Over-ear headphones can deliver anywhere between about 20 and 60 hours of playback so you should never need to recharge too often, though naturally longer is usually better.
 Keep in mind that ANC will reduce battery life when it’s turned on, as it needs to permanently power the onboard microphones.